dkean/Sikuli12.11/Ressources/util/Win32/readme.txt

 - the stuff is compiled with Java 6 latest version
 - it runs on Java 7 and OpenJDK 7
 - it is run with the current default Java version on your machine
-- use "/usr/libexec/java_home -V" to find out, what you have on your machine
-- having more than one Java version on your machine, use option -j 6 to run with your Java 1.6 (Apple)
+- having more than one Java version on your machine, use option -j 6 to run with your Java 1.6
-  -j 7 to run with your Java 1.7 (Oracle)
+  -j 7 to run with your Java 1.7
-  -j o to run with OpenJDK 7 (installed in standard place /Library/Java/JavaVirtualMachines) with the above mentioned command scripts
+  -j o to run with OpenJDK 7
+with the above mentioned command scripts
+- only works, if installed in the standard places in %ProgramFiles% or %ProgramFiles(x86)%

 *** Using sikuli-script.jar in Java programming with IDE's like Netbeans, Eclipse, ...